rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] install <spec>...``
     DNF makes sure that the given packages and their dependencies are installed on the system.
-Each ``<spec>`` can be either a ``<package-spec>``, which specifies a package directly, or a path to the local rpm package, or an URL to a remote rpm package, or a ``@<group-spec>``, which specifies an (environment) group which contains it.
+Each ``<spec>`` can be either a ``<package-spec>``, which specifies a package directly, or a path to the local rpm package, or a URL to a remote rpm package, or a ``@<group-spec>``, which specifies an (environment) group which contains it.
 If a given package cannot be (and is not already) installed, the exit code will be non-zero.

     Please make sure that you understand which package will be selected in case of multiple matches (see :ref:`\specifying_packages-label`).
 See also :ref:`\configuration_files_replacement_policy-label`.